killerbootz/killerbootz.github.io/_posts/2018-08-31-Bulldog-orig.md

 ![Bulldog DPass]({{ site.url }}/images/Bulldog/django_superpass.JPG)

-Since we can tell from our "id" command earlier that django has sudo privileges, it's just a matter of checking sudo privileges (sudo -l), elevating, and grabbing our flag:
+Since we can tell from our "id" command earlier that django has sudo privileges, it's just a matter of checking those privileges with sudo -l, elevating, and grabbing our flag:

 ![Bulldog Elevate]({{ site.url }}/images/Bulldog/elevate_flag.JPG)